linpengcheng/PurefunctionPipelineDataflow/doc/Clojure_is_FP_based_on_RMDB.md

 The main development goal of clojure is to write the database.
 The development idea is actually from the database, not the FP.

+The Clojure system can be treated as a RMDB using the Lisp language, RMDB Schema (Clojure Spec) is a static type, and SQL (LISP) is a dynamic type.

+It is an example of the best combination of dynamic and static types.

 With reference to the database, as long as I use spec to strictly define (standardization) the core data model, I can ensure the correctness of the system.